Uber & Lyft Accident Attorneys

 At Lowe Law Group, our skilled team of attorneys has recovered millions of dollars for clients.
 We understand that as wonderful as advances in technology are, they also come with downsides.
 That’s why we our committed to representing victims of Uber and Lyft accidents, and fighting for them at the highest levels.
-Contact Lowe Law Group today for a Salt Lake City car accident lawyer with a history of securing results for all types of car accident and injury cases.
+Contact Lowe Law Group today for a lawyer with a history of securing results for all types of car accident and injury cases.

 Injured in a collision involving an Uber or Lyft vehicle?
 Call (801) 900-4681 today to discuss your case.

 At Lowe Law Group, our team of legal professionals are equipped to provide aid for numerous types of Uber and Lyft accidents.

 - Uber/Lyft drivers causing an accident while you were a passenger: If you were a passenger in an Uber or Lyft at the time of an accident, you may be entitled to file a claim against the at-fault party, whether that is the Uber/Lyft driver or another driver who caused the accident.